Voting Information Project

 Partnering With Election Officials to Inform American Voters

-- Voters can use search engines, social media, mobile applications, and online news sites to get answers to questions about the voting process.
+- Voters in every state and the District of Columbia can use search engines, social media, mobile applications, and online news sites to get answers to questions about the voting process.

 - Media, civic organizations, and candidates can place VIP gadgets on their websites to inform the public and encourage participation.
-In 2010, more than 300 Web sites used VIP, drawing 15 to 20 million views and six to seven million lookups.
+In 2012, more than 600 sites used VIP, drawing 25 million look-ups.

 - Technology innovators can develop new applications to increase voter engagement through embeddable gadgets, mobile device applications, and tools for military and overseas voting.